Registration for Summer 2025 courses will open on the first Monday of February.

 AM | Summer College 2 | Click to read more about COSC-1010-20 |

 This course is intended for non-majors seeking an introduction to computer science and Python programming.
-The course covers the following topics: basic data types in Python, variables and constants, input and output, Python reserved words and built-in functions, operators, conditional control structures, repetition control structures, basic file operations, user-defined functions, value parameters, lists, scope rules, importing packages, elementary data processing and visualization, and elementary software engineering principles.
-This course may be used to fulfill the math/computer science portion of the Gen Ed Math/Science requirement. |
+The course covers the following topics: basic data types in Python, variables and constants, input and output, Python reserved words and built-in functions, operators, conditional control structures, repetition control structures, basic file operations, user-defined functions, value parameters, lists, scope rules, importing packages, elementary data processing and visualization, and elementary software engineering principles. |

 |||||